 Sometimes it is necessary to contact parents urgently if children have an accident or are taken ill.
-Parents are requested to give emergency HOME and WORK telephone numbers to the school and to inform the school office if either or both of these change.
+Parents are requested to give emergency MOBILE, HOME and WORK telephone numbers to the school and to inform the school office if any of these change.